 The combat system in Rune Factory 4 is multi-faceted, allowing players to choose whichever weaponry they prefer to use for any battle scenario that they face.
 There’s plenty to choose from too, whether that be spears, axes or dual blades, while Magic and Rune Abilities lend other attacks to draw upon.
 Its largely one or two-button approach is still in danger of feeling monotonous, but there’s plenty on offer to allow you to play around with different tactics.
 There’s a commendably steady ramp in difficulty as well, with players able to enlist townsfolk to form parties to tackle the stronger bosses you will face throughout the story.

 On that note, your friendships remain just as important – completing requests for them boosting their trust in you.
 Conversations sprinkle much-needed personality to Selphia’s setting as the town bustles about their daily lives, and you will begin to memorise the movements of your favourites.
 Love interest returns with multiple marriage candidates waiting to be swooned, with conversations and gifts still being the best way to someone’s heart.
 Once the happy day eventually arrives – after the trials of your rollercoaster dating attempts – you can have a child together, which makes for a heartwarming tale.

-Part-farming simulator, RPG and relationship builder, Rune Factory 4 has many strings to its bow, but through cared and intricate design none ever threaten to snap.
+Part-farming simulator, RPG and relationship builder, Rune Factory 4 has many strings to its bow, but through care and intricate design, none ever threaten to snap.
 Neverland’s untimely swan song amounts to their finest effort yet, delivering the very best that Rune Factory has ever been.